saturnn44/safemax/README.md

 # safemax
-Safemax is a MAX .apk file without dangerous permissions.
+safemax is a MAX installer (.apk file) with dangerous permissions deleted.
 Deleted: camera, gallery, microphone, contact list, biometry and location access.
 Added: -
 I do not take any right for MAX messenger from it's original authors/developers.